aws-samples/amazon-cognito-aspnetcore-webapp-for-serverless/lab-2-openid/README.md

 # Lab 2: Adding OpenId to AspNetCore

-The steps in this lab will change the existent AWS lambda AspNetCore to authenticate users from Amazon Cognito by using OpenID.
+In this Lab, the AWS Lambda AspNetCoreWebApp is going to be integrated with Amazon Cognito by using OpenID.

 ### Step 1: Creating a User Pool
 This step will create an Amazon Cognito user pool.
-It will allow your users can sign in to your web or mobile app through Amazon Cognito.
+A user pool is a user directory in Amazon Cognito.
+With a user pool, your users can sign in to your web or mobile app through Amazon Cognito.

 1. Using the Visual Code terminal, executing the following cli command to create an Amazon Cognito user pool.
 Make sure to change the **pool-name**.
 ```